viki-org/storm-docker/README.md

     ./destroy-storm.sh

 Do not be alarmed by the `docker rm` commands in the script.
-Rebuilding the Docker images after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.
+Rebuilding the Docker containers after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.

-## FAQ - Debugging stuff to do with Docker images
+## FAQ - Debugging stuff to do with Docker containers

 **NOTE:** This section is written from my memory (which tends to be vague) so it may not be as accurate as the sections above.
 In fact, you should correct the information here should you discover any mistakes.

 #### Qn: storm-alerts has been running for some time but for some reason it went down.
-I do not see the storm-docker images when I run `docker ps` .
+I do not see the storm-docker containers when I run `docker ps` .
 What's wrong?

-**Answer:** Most likely your Docker images were killed using `docker kill` (and perhaps followed by `docker rm`).
-Do a `docker ps -a` and check if the images are around.
-If the images are around, then they were most likely killed by `docker kill`.
+**Answer:** Most likely your Docker containers were killed using `docker kill` (and perhaps followed by `docker rm`).
+Do a `docker ps -a` and check if the containers are around.
+If the containers are around, then they were most likely killed by `docker kill`.
 Otherwise, they were removed using `docker rm`.

-In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `make` command to rebuild the images, then the `start-storm.sh` script (this might not work).
+In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `make` command to rebuild the containers, then the `start-storm.sh` script (this might not work).

-If the above fails, use `docker rm` to remove the images, run the `make` command followed by the `start-storm.sh` scripts.
-The rebuild process should be pretty fast because the docker images are cached.
+If the above fails, use `docker rm` to remove the containers, run the `make` command followed by the `start-storm.sh` scripts.
+The rebuild process should be pretty fast because the docker containers are cached.